 - Do not use the same “Ladies and Gentlemen” before each announcement – Change it up.

 - If it is a large wedding – Your DJ Speakers will not cover the whole room.
-Check to see if the house sound system is any good and if you can plug into that.
+Check to see if the house sound system is any good and if you can plug a wireless mic into that.

 - Don’t try to be a stand-up comedian – You are the Host of the Event – Stick to the Script.

-- Watch videos and work on becoming a great wedding MC.
+- Watch videos and work on becoming a great wedding MC (master of ceremonies).

 It’s a fantastic honor to be asked to be a couple’s MC at their wedding.
 You are bound to be nervous as their day needs to run as smoothly as possible, and this will invariably be down to you and your ability to be a good wedding master of ceremonies.
-But don’t fret!
-They wouldn’t have asked you to do it if they didn’t have faith in you, would they?
+Have a good time.
+The more weddings you work the better you will get.

 - What Does DJ Stand For?
 A Useful Tutorial About 5 DJ Types